Nutritional Supplementation vs. Our Biological Individuality

 There is no question whether or not eating right by following some generally proven guidelines is good or bad for us, and I would be a hypocrite if I denied its importance while myself being quite conscious about what I am putting into my mouth.
 However, like I mentioned earlier, to me much more important question is what we are digesting in our minds.

-At times, trust me, I wish I never read anything about nutrition, because of a habit which is hard to kick, and which boils down to my regular and involuntary spying on my foods: Is it the right one for that part of the day?
+At times, trust me, I wish I had never read anything about nutrition, because of a habit which is hard to kick, and which boils down to my regular and involuntary spying on my foods: Is it the right one for that part of the day?
 Is it acidy or alkaline?
 Is it cholesterol producing?
 What is its glycemic index?
 Am I chewing it enough?...etc.

 Let's Be Smart about Supplementing